Valerie M. Newman-Freeman, Ph.D., LCSW

 Valerie identifies as African American and Gabriele identifies as bi-racial (African American/German).
 Their professional journey began in 1995 at Twin Oaks (formerly Family Service of Burlington County).
 They are life partners and have been together for almost twenty years.
-Their commitment to one another was legally recognized in the state of New Jersey as a domestic partnership in 2004, a civil union in 2009, and a civil marriage in 2013.
-Veda identifies as African American, married, and a proud parent.
+Their commitment to one another was legally recognized in the state of New Jersey as a domestic partnership in 2004, a civil union in 2009, and a civil marriage in 2013 and federally in 2015.

 Why we share